Dual-branch Prompting for Multimodal Machine Translation: Related work

 \subsection{Multimodal Machine Translation}

-Visual modality-guided neural machine translation, commonly referred to as multimodal machine translation (MMT), has increasingly become a hot topic in machine translation research.
-MMT enhances the fine-grained representation of language models by incorporating additional visual information \cite{Li2019ExplicitSC} (e.g., images or videos), thereby improving their ability to understand complex scenes.
+Multimodal Machine Translation (MMT) has emerged as a prominent area of research, aiming to enhance neural machine translation by incorporating auxiliary visual information, such as images or videos.
+The core premise is that visual context can augment linguistic representations, thereby improving the model's ability to disambiguate complex scenes \cite{li2022vision}.